prtknrla/SOEN-6471/README.md

 evaluating the software architecture of an HIS, namely iCare.
 The presence of an effective healthcare information system (HIS) is central to the success of Health Informatics in an organization.

-# Team Members: TEAM B
+# Team Members: TEAM E

 Abdul Sadiq Mohammad          :  401, Email : sadiqmohammad214@gmail.com